PascalBBcn/reactNative-finalProject/README.md

 ## API Keys

-API KEYS are stored in firebase.js and api.js for convenience NOTE!!!
+NOTE!!!
 Spoonacular FREE TIER has max API CALL LIMIT = 150 day (therefore I limited the number of search results shown at a time)